-Think of it like learning to drive a car.
+Think of it as learning to drive a car.
 You’ll need to learn how to drive and you’ll need a car to drive.
 Which comes first?

 Some of the learning… the theory part.
 You can learn about both driving a car and blogging easily enough online.
 That theory might consist of strategic information, tactics and instructions.